-- (f) may not otherwise perform or exercise, in relation to a magistrate who is the President, or who is serving as the Acting President, a function or power under an Act if the performance or exercise may interfere with the President's, or Acting President's, ability to appropriately perform or exercise a function or power under this Act or a function or power of the Tribunal under another Act. - (2) Nothing in this section prevents a magistrate who is the President, or who is serving as the Acting President, from attending any training or professional development provided to magistrates generally, or from engaging, with the magistrate's agreement, in other activities engaged in by magistrates generally. - (3) Despite the Magistrates Court Act 1987, the President is not a member of the Magistrates Rule Committee under that Act.
+(f) may not otherwise perform or exercise, in relation to a magistrate who is the President, or who is serving as the Acting President, a function or power under an Act if the performance or exercise may interfere with the President's, or Acting President's, ability to appropriately

+- Act if the performance of exercise may interfere with the President's, or Acting President's, ability to appropriately perform or exercise a function or power under this Act or a function or power of the Tribunal under another Act. - (2) Nothing in this section prevents a magistrate who is the President, or who is serving as the Acting President, from attending any training or professional development provided to magistrates generally, or from engaging, with the magistrate's agreement, in other activities engaged in by magistrates generally. - (3) Despite the Magistrates Court Act 1987, the President is not a member of the Magistrates Rule Committee under that Act.

-Division 3 - Deputy Presidents of Tribunal Subdivision 1 - Deputy Presidents
+Division 3 - Deputy Presidents of Tribunal

+Subdivision 1 - Deputy Presidents